 Analytics

-Using analytics to track success metrics is critical not only for improving and marketing an API, but also to help the operations team anticipate the adjustments in backend resources.
-An API analytics solution provides data collection, analytics themselves, and visualization services.
-Let’s go into detail for each of them.
+Using analytics to track success metrics is critical not only for improving and marketing an API but also for helping the operations team anticipate adjustments in backend resources.
+An API analytics solution provides data collection, analytical, and visualization services.
+Let’s discuss each in detail.

 Collecting data across API gateways.
 The analytics module normally collects all types of data with API proxies to analyze data on average response time, request size, total traffic, and more.
 This can also be categorized to see more targeted insights, like traffic errors for each API product.